GrantS2S/website/content/integrations/sage-50cloud-pastel-partner/_index.md

 ---
 title: "Sage 50cloud Pastel Partner"
-seoTitle: "SAP Business One integration"
+seoTitle: "Sage 50cloud Pastel Partner integration"
 seoDescription: "Here’s how Sage 50cloud Pastel Partner works with your applications to streamline your workflow."
 summary: "Formerly Sage Pastel Partner: This tried and tested accounting software includes direct bank feeds and many useful cloud features to help you boost productivity."
 lead: "Stock2Shop can integrate Sage 50cloud Pastel Partner with various B2B and B2C ecommerce and logistic applications.
 Here is how we can help you automate your business."